 Therefore, it could be worth buying within a diverse ISA portfolio of cheap shares.
 Over time, the world economy’s recovery prospects and the company’s revised strategy could have a positive impact on its market valuation.

 Landsec (LSE: LAND) could also be an attractive purchase as part of an ISA portfolio of cheap shares.
 Of course, the commercial property landlord is currently experiencing challenging operating conditions.
 Recent investor updates have highlighted lower rent collection versus the previous year.

 However, the company’s 45% share price fall since the start of the year means it now trades at less than half its net asset value.
 This suggests investors have priced in a severe decline in its financial performance and in the value of its assets.
 This may mean the stock has scope for a recovery as the economic outlook improves.

 Landsec has a solid balance sheet that could provide it with the financial means to adapt to changing trends within the commercial property market.
 It has also paused dividend payments to conserve cash, while seeking to reduce operating costs where possible.

 Clearly, investing in commercial property stocks is likely to mean significant risks in the short run as a weak economic outlook weighs on their prospects.
 However, the company’s low valuation, solid finances and the potential for an improving economic outlook could make it a worthwhile purchase in a diverse portfolio of cheap shares.

-The post Forget gold and buy-to-let!
-I’d buy cheap UK shares in an ISA today appeared first on The Motley Fool UK.
+The post Forget gold and buy-to-let.
+I’d buy these 2 cheap shares in an ISA today appeared first on The Motley Fool UK.